learn-co-curriculum/dsc-node-centrality/README.md

 ## Putting it All Together

 With that, let's investigate some of these measures for the twitter network displayed above.
-To do this, take a look at a few different types of nodes in the network based on their relationship to the overall group.
-How would you expect the centrality metrics would compare between some of these various groups?
+To do this, we'll take a look at a few different types of nodes in the network that we will categorize based on their position relative to all the other points in the network.
+How would you expect the centrality metrics to differ between these various groups?

 <img src="images/node_examples.png">